boazsegev/plezi/README.md

     $ plezi new appname

-That's it, now you have a ready to use basic web server (with some demo code, such as a websocket chatroom).
+That's it, now we have a ready to use basic web server (with some demo code, such as a websocket chatroom).

 On MacOS or linux, simply double click the `appname` script file to run.
 Or, from the terminal: